ballerina-platform/module-ballerina-jwt/README.md

 The `jwt` library is one of the standard library modules of the [Ballerina](https://ballerina.io/) language.

-This module provides a framework for authentication/authorization with JWTs and generation/validation of JWTs as specified in [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519), [RFC 7515](https://datatracker.ietf.org/doc/html/rfc7515), and [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517).
+This module provides a framework for authentication/authorization with JWTs and generation/validation of JWTs as specified in the [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519), [RFC 7515](https://datatracker.ietf.org/doc/html/rfc7515), and [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517).

 JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
-The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure, enabling the claims to be digitally signed or integrity protected with a Message Authentication Code(MAC) and/or encrypted.
+The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure enabling the claims to be signed digitally or protecting the integrity with a Message Authentication Code(MAC) and/or encrypted.

 The Ballerina `jwt` module facilitates auth providers that are to be used by the clients and listeners of different protocol connectors.
 Also, it provides the APIs for issuing a self-signed JWT and validating a JWT.

-For more information go to the [`jwt` module](https://docs.central.ballerina.io/ballerina/jwt/latest).
+For more information, go to the [`jwt` module](https://docs.central.ballerina.io/ballerina/jwt/latest).

 For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).